-- 2.9 A Workforce Management Plan (WMP) must: be provided, which includes consideration of workforce accommodation requirements for the construction and operation phases of the development. - 2.10 The WMP must: - 2.10.1 propose measures to ensure there is sufficient accommodation for the workforce associated with the development; - 2.10.2 consider the cumulative impacts associated with other infrastructure projects in the area, including other solar farms; - 2.10.3 investigate options for prioritising the employment of local workers for the construction of the development where feasible; and include a program to monitor and review the WMP for effectiveness over the life of the project.
+2.9 A Workforce Management Plan (WMP) must: be provided, which includes consideration of workforce accommodation requirements for the construction and operation phases of the development.

+2.10 The WMP must:

+- 2.10.1 propose measures to ensure there is sufficient accommodation for the workforce associated with the development; - 2.10.2 consider the cumulative impacts associated with other infrastructure projects in the area, including other solar farms; - 2.10.3 investigate options for prioritising the employment of local workers for the construction of the development where feasible; and the life of the project.